machaao/machaao-samples/index.rst

 * messaging: list of incoming message actions
 * message_data: details about the nature of data sent.
-* user: basic user details about the user requesting information.
+* user: basic user info details about the user associated with the message.
 * sender: the unique device id of the user.
 * client: the partner app client id.
 * version: android / web sdk client version